AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/use-mtls-in-http-modules.md

 product-area: workfront-integrations
 keywords: connector
 navigation-topic: http-modules
-title: Use Mutual TLS in HTTP modules
+title: Use Mutual TLS in HTTP modules in Adobe Workfront Fusion
 description: Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
 ---

-# Use Mutual TLS in HTTP modules
+# Use Mutual TLS in HTTP modules in Adobe Workfront Fusion

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.